Popular Stores

 When talking about solar panels, people often have questions about the cost and lifespan.
 The price structure and electricity usage in each state impact the federal tax credit program, leading to cost variations.

-The average US household uses around 30 kWh of electricity per day, which would require 5 kW to 8.5 kW solar system depending on sun exposure to offset 100%.
+The average US household uses around 30 kWh of electricity per day, which would require a 5 kW to 8.5 kW solar system depending on sun exposure to offset 100%.
 To calculate the payback period by state, we factored in the product and labor costs for a 6 kW solar power system after deducting the federal tax credit, along with the average electricity usage of a typical American home.
 The data show that most of the initial investment can be recovered in 6 to 8 years, and solar panels can last 25 to 30 years.
 Overall, it is a smart investment decision.

 Solar panels cost and payback period Creative Commons